 Do you have a sore throat?
 So San Biagio (known in English as Saint Blaise) is your saint and over the years he has healed so many people that it has given rise to special festivals and ceremonies.
-He is the patron of many towns such as Anguillara Sabazia.
-The feast of San Biagio is 3 February.
+He is the patron of many towns such as Anguillara Sabazia and his Feast is 3 February.

 Little is known about the life of San Biagio.
 He is a saint known and venerated both in the West and in the East, and in fact his worship is widespread both in the Catholic and in the Orthodox Church.

 He was probably born in Sebaste, in Armenia, and spent his youth in his studies, devoting himself especially to medicine.
 A lover of religious life, at the death of the Bishop of Sebaste he was elected as his successor.

 From that moment his life was entirely spent for the good of his faithful.
 At that time the persecution unleashed by Diocletian was raging in Armenia by the leaders, Lisia and Agricola.